-From the architect.
+Text description provided by the architects.
 House 20 presents a series of blades cantilevering over a bronze wall; pushing and pulling.
 A grassy knoll rises out of the earth below, being drawn up towards the jostling blades, and partially veiling the building’s elevation and under croft from the street’s vantage point.
 Below this point of arrival and shelter the offset rhythm and warmth of the bronze wall reveals itself.

 Spanning from boundary to boundary, and wrapping within the glazed central entry door, this wall creates a planar datum and threshold of concealment.
 Beyond this threshold the ground floor interior is a continuum of flowing spatial events, with uninterrupted sight lines into the depth of the dwelling.
 Bold artworks identify spaces that progress from a formal entry, to formal living and dining, and finally casual living, bookended by a mass fireplace wall.
 The ground-plane opens up to the north with a series of staggered vertical blade columns which slice and define the programme.
 Here exists a tension between the interior and exterior - thresholds becoming blurred, as habitable space nestles within and without, whilst maximizing and controlling northern light, giving shelter, warmth, and continuity of space, continuity of materials.